 The following data is collected:

-The three latter types of data are retained only in summarised form, meaning that it is not possible to attribute IP addresses to the originating website or the time of access.
-It is only possible to determine from which websites and at which time most accesses take place.
-There is no person-related evaluation and no transmission to third parties.
+The last three types of data are only stored for an overview, so that it is not possible to assign IP addresses to the originating website or the time.
+It is only possible to determine from which Internet pages and at what time most accesses occur.

-We do not require any personal data from you in order to enable you to download files from our website.
+We do not require you to provide any personal information in order to download files from our website.

-We use a map section of OpenStreetMap on our website (https://www.openstreetmap.de/) to show you how to get to us.
+We use a map section from OpenStreetMap (https://www.openstreetmap.de) on our website to show you how to get to us.

-The legal basis for the use of the this tool is Art.
-6 Para.
-1 Letter f of the GDPR.
-The data processing is done to improve the usability of our website.
+Legal basis for the use of the aforementioned tool on Art.
+6 para.
+1 lit. f GDPR: the data processing is carried out to improve the user-friendliness of our website.